| Fifth Crusade 1213 - 1221 |

 such a maneuver by building a fleet.

-Having finished construction of the fleet,
+Having finished construction of the

-rather than attack the Crusader army
+fleet, rather than attack the Crusader

-directly, Baibars attempted to land on Cyprus
+army directly, Baibars attempted to land

 in 1271, hoping to draw Hugh III